 In preparing the consolidated financial statements in conformity with U.S. GAAP, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent losses, as of the date of the consolidated financial statements, as well as the reported amounts of revenue and expenses during the reporting period.
-Significant estimates in these consolidated financial statements include those related to the estimated fair value of stock-based equity awards and intangible assets.
+Significant estimates in these consolidated financial statements include those related to the estimated fair value of stock-based equity awards, intangible assets and estimate of fair value of debt obligations.
 Other significant estimates include the estimated incremental borrowing rate, the provision or benefit for income taxes and the corresponding valuation allowance on deferred tax assets.
 Additionally, management's assessment of the Company's ability to continue as a going concern involves the estimation of the amount and timing of future cash inflows and outflows.
 On an ongoing basis, the Company evaluates its estimates and assumptions.
 The Company bases its estimates on historical experience and on various other assumptions believed to be reasonable.
 Due to inherent uncertainty involved in making estimates, actual results reported in future periods may be affected by changes in these estimates.